J&J Medical Connect

 Abbreviation: AE, adverse event.

-Alternating D-PAD/D-CVD Induction, D-CVD Consolidation and DARZALEX FASPRO Maintenance for pPCL Treatment
+Phase 2 Study of Alternating D-PAD/D-CVD Induction, D-CVD Consolidation and DARZALEX FASPRO Maintenance for pPCL Treatment

 Study Design/Methods

-• EUMELEIA is a single-arm trial in which patients will receive the following:5
+• EUMELEIA is a single-arm trial in which patients will receive the following5:

-• Induction: six 21-day cycles of alternating D-PAD and D-CVD (starting with D-PAD).
+• Induction: 6 cycles (21-day cycles) of alternating D-PAD and D-CVD.

-• For D-PAD (cycles 1, 3, and 5): DARZALEX FASPRO 1800 mg once weekly (QW) subcutaneously (SC) on days 1, 8, and 15 in cycles 1 and 3 and 1800 mg once every 3 weeks (Q3W) SC on day 1 in cycle 5.
+• For D-PAD (cycles 1, 3, and 5): DARZALEX FASPRO 1800 mg subcutaneous (SC) once weekly (QW) on days 1, 8, and 15 in cycles 1 and 3 and 1800 mg SC once every 3 weeks (Q3W) on day 1 in cycle 5.

-• For D-CVD (cycles 2, 4, 6,): DARZALEX FASPRO 1800 mg (QW) SC on days 1, 8, and 15 in cycle 2 and 1800 mg (Q3W) SC on day 1 in cycles 4, and 6.
+• For D-CVD (cycles 2, 4, 6,): DARZALEX FASPRO 1800 mg SC QW on days 1, 8, and 15 in cycle 2 and 1800 mg SC Q3W on day 1 in cycles 4, and 6.

-• Consolidation: two 21-day cycles of D-CVD; DALZALEX FASPRO 1800 mg (Q3W) SC on day 1 of cycle 7 and 8.
+• Consolidation: 2 cycles (21-day cycles) of D-CVD; DALZALEX FASPRO 1800 mg SC Q3W on day 1 of cycle 7 and 8.

 • End-of-treatment visit: 30±7 days after discontinuation of all study treatment components.